yizhang82/yizhang82.github.io/_posts/2018-04-02-go-and-async-await.md

 ```

 This is pretty straightforward.
 But what's the downside?

+Note it's not about wasting CPU resources.
+When a thread is blocked in waiting, OS is smart enough to suspend the thread, send it to a waiting list, and will wake it up if the resource it is waiting for get signaled.
+So it should not consume any CPU resources at all once it went to a deep sleep.

 Basically, it comes down to cost of threads.
 Every time when a thread is blocked in waiting, if you want to do new work, you need to create new threads.
 This is even true if you have a thread pool - just imagine if every single one of them is blocked - and you still need to inject a new thread into the thread pool, essentially growing the pool.